 For those seeking a longer academic path, several internationally recognized degrees are available:

-• Programs in sports analytics, sports management or kinesiology, offered across Europe and North America
+- Programs in sports analytics, sports management or kinesiology, offered across North America and Europe.

 What is the salary of a performance analyst in soccer?